How to Apply

-A strong research proposal should be 1,500 to 2,000 words and should include the below elements.
+A strong research proposal should be up to 5,000 words and should include the below elements.
 Keep it clear, manageable and relevant to the subject areas covered within LUMS.

 Before you submit your application, we encourage you to suggest potential supervisors for your studies by reviewing the research interests of academics on our website and evaluating synergies with your own proposed topic area.

 When you are ready to submit it, you will need to visit our online application system where you can complete the form, upload your supporting documents and track the progress of your application.
 It's best to apply early as competition for places is intense.

 Once an application has been received, the Doctoral Director for the relevant programme will circulate it to any academics they feel might be suitable/interested in supervising the project (including any suggested by you) for review.

 Reviewing academics will consider both their capacity to supervise you and your ability to complete doctoral level research within a required timeframe and to Lancaster’s high standards in order to decide whether we should offer you a place to study with us.